JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

       end
   end)
 ```
-It is expanded into a function with an if-condition, where the first branch `$(Expr(:generated))` generates the expression `:(x + x)` and returns it.
+which is a function with an if-condition, where the first branch `$(Expr(:generated))` generates the expression `:(x + x)` and returns it.
 The other spits out an error saying that the function has only a generated version.
-This suggests the possibility (and reality) to implement two versions of the same function; A generated and a *normal* version.
+This suggests the possibility (and reality) that one can implement two versions of the same function; A generated and a *normal* version.
 It is left up to the compiler to decide which one to use.
 It is entirely up to the author to ensure that both versions are the same.
 Which version will the compiler take?
 The last comment on [23168](https://github.com/JuliaLang/julia/pull/23168) (as of time of writing) states:

 "*Currently the `@generated` branch is always used.
 In the future, which branch is used will mostly depend on whether the JIT compiler is enabled and available, and if it's not available, then it will depend on how much we were able to compile before the compiler was taken away.
 So I think it will mostly be a concern for those that might need static compilation and JIT-less deployment.*"